Running Linux on iPhone06 Nov 2020

-The need to SSH to something can occur at inconvienient times, being able to SSH from iPhone/iPad would be really useful.
-I found recently iSH which is an project which offers a Linux shell environment on iOS using a usermode x86 emulator.
+iSH is a project which offers a Linux shell environment on iOS using a usermode x86 emulator.

-The emulator is based on Apline Linux but does not ship with APK the Alpine Linux package manager.
-To install the package manager and ultimatley other tools we can download this with Safari from following URL.
+The emulator is based on Alpine Linux but does not ship with SSH or APK the Alpine Linux package manager.
+To install the package manager with iSH and ultimately other tools we can download this with Safari from following URL.

 mount -t ios . /mnt